bmagalhaes/ECO395M-HW/hw1.md

 We found that the optimal K was the following.

-    ## [1] 6
+    ## [1] 14

 The RSME associated with that K is the following.

-    ## [1] 21528.67
+    ## [1] 22044.06

 We can see that the optimal k value is larger in subgroup 65 AMG than sclass Sclass 350.
 However, we can’t assess whether it is due to a different pattern or a difference in the randomization process.

 In addition, samples in 350 are more dispersed than those in 65 AMG.
-The large variance of sample can be aruged as giving a better ‘data quality’ and this could be one factor which attributes to a different value of k for the 350 sub-class.
+The large variance of sample can be aruged as the factor which yields to a different value of k for the 350 sub-class.